Pluteus cervinus Fawn Pluteus Shipley Country Park,

 Cap 3 cm buff, flat with ridges - bruised.
 Gills distant, slight

 lilac tinge.
 On grass in small groups.
-Awaiting identification
+Not identified

 University Park, Nottingham, Nottinghamshire, (July 2008)